GRYPHON BIO

 OUR PIPELINE

-Therapeutics
+Diagnostic-Powered Therapeutics

-We are developing a promising, diversified pipeline of large molecule medicines, known as biologics, by following clues from nature’s sequence of cellular and molecular events for CNS repair.
+We are researching a promising, diversified pipeline of large molecule medicines, known as biologics, by following clues from nature’s sequence of cellular and molecular events for CNS repair.
 Each biologic has a unique mechanism(s) of action (MOA) and pharmacokinetic/pharmacodynamic (PK/PD) profile, compelling biology, and binds to a novel or de-risked therapeutic target(s).

-Digital Health
+Brain Health

 Diagnostics